How to run

 The run.sh script supports the same options as vast execution local run

-(–shell, –no-gui, –network-host, –output, –image).
+(–start-only, –no-gui, –network-host, –output, –image, –abort-on-failure,

-vast execution local prepare-run [OPTIONS] OUTPUT_DIR
+vast exec local prepare-run [OPTIONS] OUTPUT_DIR

 Options